eullerlourenco/eullerlourenco/README.md

 # Euller Lourenço 🚀

 I am a Systems Analysis and Development student with a passion for programming, particularly web development.
 I enjoy tackling new challenges, continuously learning, and adapting to new technologies.
-Currently, I am deepening my expertise by studying Laravel and VueJS to enhance my skills as a developer.
+Currently, I am deepening my expertise by studying Laravel and Vue.js to enhance my skills as a developer.

 Glad to have you here on my GitHub profile!